redhat-na-ssa/hobbyist-guide-to-rhoai/docs/10-configure-rhoai.md

 Create database

-![NOTE]
+> [!NOTE]
-The pipeline server's metadata service uses a client that _cannot_ handle the default `caching_sha2_password` authentication method in MySQL 8+.
+> The pipeline server's metadata service uses a client that _cannot_ handle the default `caching_sha2_password` authentication method in MySQL 8+.
 You must enable the older `mysql_native_password` authentication method in the MySQL server.

-![NOTE]
+  [!NOTE]
-Also note that MySQL v9 will not work with Data Science Pipelines because the `mysql_native_password` authentication method has been fully deprecated and removed.
+> Also note that MySQL v9 will not work with Data Science Pipelines because the `mysql_native_password` authentication method has been fully deprecated and removed.
 See this [blog post](https://blogs.oracle.com/mysql/post/mysql-90-its-time-to-abandon-the-weak-authentication-method) for more details.

 ```sh
 MYSQL_USER=user